Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

-\begin{itemize} \item Suppose more than one dangling edges are chosen.
-Then we can pick any combination of the red and blue edges.
+\begin{itemize} \item Suppose more than one dangling edge is chosen.
+Then, we can pick any combination of the red and blue edges.
 The number of solutions is $1-1+1-1=0$.
 Therefore, this is not a possibility. \item Suppose no dangling edges are chosen.
-Then we can extend the solution only by selecting both of the blue and red dangling edges.
+Then, we can extend the solution only by selecting the blue and the red edge simultaneously.
 The number of solutions is $1$. \item Suppose exactly one dangling edge is chosen.
-Then we must pick at least one of the red or blue dangling edges.
-The number of solutions is $1-1+1=1$. \end{itemize} Thus, the only solution is to pick exactly one or zero dangling edges. \end{proof} Next we show that we can realize $\wtnode{x,y}$ node.
-In particular, we can get the $\wtnode{1,1}$, $\wtnode{-1,1}$, and $\wtnode{0,1}$ needed in \cref{lem:count:forcingEdges}.
+Then, we must pick at least one of the red or blue edges.
+The number of solutions is $1-1+1=1$. \end{itemize} Thus, the only solution is to pick exactly one or zero dangling edges. \end{proof} Next, we show that we can realize $\wtnode{x,y}$ nodes.
+In particular, we can get the $\wtnode{1,1}$, $\wtnode{-1,1}$, and $\wtnode{0,1}$ nodes introduced by \cref{lem:count:forcingEdges}.